 Ever had pain on the inside of your kneecap while running?
 Stand up right now and look down at your feet.
 Are they both pointed straight forward?
 If not, you might be putting yourself at risk for knee injury.
 Duck feet, feet that turn outward when you stand or walk (also known as a condition called pronation), can make for painful, yucky knees.
 Imagine you're a racecar: what would happen if your front two tires pointed outward instead of forward?
 You probably wouldn’t get very far before the uneven wear wreaked havoc on the front axle.
 A similar thing happens when you try to run with duck feet.
 When your feet are pointed out, you land unevenly on the bones of your foot, putting stress on your medial ankle and causing unnecessary torsion at the knee joint.
 Doing this repeatedly—like on your daily 5-mile jog, or off-season aerobic conditioning—will train your body to adopt poor knee mechanics, so that your knees naturally learn to collapse into unstable positions all the time.

 The ONLY good thing about duck feet is that you can FIX the problem!
-Joy and hallelujah!
 While different people pronate for all sorts of reasons, here are my top 3 concrete steps you can take TODAY to fix your faulty knee mechanics, cure your knee pain when running long distances, and make the most out of your NFL career.

 1. STRETCH and STRENGTHEN YOUR GLUTES

 If you're a regular reader, you know how obsessed I am with your butt.
-If your gluteals are tight or weak, it will affect the function of your knees.
-It might be time for you to revisit my infamous Butt Talk article, which lists some specific exercises targeted at strengthening the gluteus medius muscle that helps stabilize your pelvis and prevent valgus knees.
+If your glutes are tight or weak, it will affect the function of your knees.
+It might be time for you to revisit my Butt Talk article, which lists some specific exercises targeted at strengthening the gluteus medius muscle that helps stabilize your pelvis and prevent valgus knees.
 Show your butt some love.

 2. MOBILIZE YOUR ANKLES

 Your knees, marvelous creatures that they are, will find a way to compensate for all sorts of faulty mechanics.
 If your ankles aren’t flexible enough to support a heavy back squat, for example, your knees will compensate by collapsing inward.
-Take a look at my post on the calf muscle (which connects to the ankle) to learn specific stretches for improving your ankle mobility.
+Take a look at my article on the calf muscle (which connects to the ankle) to learn specific stretches for improving your ankle mobility.